stabjana/stabjana/README.md

 I will graduate end of December 2025 and will be available for opportunities.
 :cat2: :unicorn:

-In this account you can see study exercises, group projects and our final internship project in collaboration with con2:
+In this account you can see my group projects study exercises and our final internship project in collaboration with con2:

 #### [Multi-Tenancy Storage & Booking App – “Harakka”](https://github.com/con2/harakka)
 **Role:** Product Owner · Team Lead · Full-Stack Developer